cozy/cozy-stack/docs/sharing-design.md

 For 1. and 2., we will reconciliate the changes except for a file with two versions having a distinct binary (we rely on `size` and `checksum` to detect that).
-In such a case, we create a copy of the file with one version, while keeping the other version in the original file.
+In such a case, we create a copy of the file with one version, while keeping the other version in the original file (the higher revision wins).

-For 3., we rename the file or folder with the smaller `id`.
+For 3., we say that the owner instance wins: the file with the name in conflict on the owner instance will keep its name, and the other file with the same name will be renamed.
+This rule helps to minimize the number of exchanges between the cozy instances, which is a factor of stability to avoid more conflicts.

 For 4., we restore the trashed parent, or recreate it if it the trash was emptied.